 I have been in such a bbq frenzy lately and I just can’t get enough.
 I know my sugar level hates me, but I am balancing how much and when I partake.
 If anyone knows of a diabetic approved way to satisfy this craving please let me know.
 I saw this BBQ Brisket Shepherds Pie at a local restaurant and just couldn’t wait to find a good recipe.
 Most of the ingredients list are spices so don’t let that put you of.
 This is a GREAT dish to make on that lazy weekend and really is becoming one of my comfort foods.
 The brisket, mashed potatoes and peas are all the veggies and carbs you need.
 And BONUS!!!!!
 The homemade BBQ sauce can be used on anything!
 I made a double batch since I just know it will get used again soon.
 Enjoy!!
 And I have the Crock Pot version included!
-For a bit of a sweeter BBQ sauce try my Coca Cola BBQ Sauce
+For a bit of a sweeter BBQ sauce try my Coca Cola BBQ Sauce.
+You can also use this Slow Cooker BBq Ribs Sauce with my Secret Ingredient

 - 1 large onion roughly chopped